CryptoDelirium/FHE-Game/Report.md

     ✅ Finally, I simply copied `hardhat.config.ts` and followed the versions on the tutorial `package.json` file.

 ✅ Added in random number generation.
     ❌ Uncertain why there is a limitation in the `FHEVMExecutor.sol` that the number must be a power of 2.
 Given how inputs are managed, this have to be handled in the frontend.
+Some incoherence in the documentation regarding the upper bound - version 0.7 does not have a page for the random number generation and version 0.6 seems to suggest any value is acceptable.

-❌❌❌ Considering the point of decryption!!!
+❌❌❌ Consider the point of decryption!!!
     I had initially decrypted the inputs in the smart contracts.
 Only close to the deadline did I realise that cleartext can be read even in private variables given the transparent nature of blockchain then I had to debate which of the two routes to take:

     1. Work on the encrypted variables in the smart contract -> the way the smart contract is programmed, this would require many calls to the decryption oracle.